 Heart disease patients are high-risk

 It’s important to note that having heart disease doesn’t make you more likely to get COVID-19.
-But this is also a new virus, so the question is still out there about what makes some patients more likely than others to get COVID-19.
+But we still don’t know what makes some patients more likely than others to get COVID-19.

-Still, people with pre-existing heart conditions like high blood pressure, heart failure, pulmonary disease and obesity have a higher risk of a more severe infection if they do get COVID-19.
+We do know people with pre-existing heart conditions like high blood pressure, heart failure, pulmonary disease, and obesity have a higher risk of more severe infection if they do get COVID-19.
 That’s because these heart conditions lower the natural reserves your body needs to fight the infection.
 And while studies are still somewhat new, it’s been found that people with underlying heart disease die at a higher rate than people with chronic respiratory disease.

 Prevention is the heart of the matter